librato/librato-python-web/README.md

 librato-python-web
 ==================

 `librato-python-web` is the Python agent for Librato's Django, Flask, CherryPy Gunicorn turnkey integrations.
-It gathers essential health and performance metrics and ships them to [Librato](https://metrics.librato.com/), where you can view them in turnkey integration or your custom dashboards.
-The agent auto-instruments your code and reports a default set of metrics to Librato using using a bundled StatsD instance.
-You can turn on the instrumentation from code and control the libraries which are instrumented using a configuration file.
+It gathers essential health and performance metrics related to your web application and ships them to [Librato](https://metrics.librato.com/), where you can view them in curated or your own custom dashboards.

 ## System requirements